-Type 2 Musings is a collection of thought-provoking original and curated content about all things health, healthcare, and diabetes.
+Type 2 Musings is a collection of thought-provoking original and curated content about all things related to health, healthcare, and diabetes.

 The ideas presented here are based on my experiences living for more than a decade with type 2 diabetes.
-This, along with my interest in med tech and my understanding of public policy’s impact, shape my own unique perspective.
-My hope is that sharing these thoughts and ideas will help readers make sense of health and healthcare, whether they live with a chronic illness or not.
+This, along with my interest in healthcare tech and public policy, shape my own unique perspective.
+My hope is that sharing these thoughts and ideas will help readers make sense of health and healthcare, whether or not they live with a chronic illness.

 About this blog

 A few months after my diagnosis I started this blog in an attempt to make sense of life with diabetes and the challenges I face.

-As is so often the case with a type 2 diabetes diagnosis, the first thing I focused on was food and eating as a way to manage diabetes.
+As is so often the case with a type 2 diabetes diagnosis, the first thing I focused on was food and eating.
 Since then my interests have moved toward more systemic concerns.
-This blog reflects that journey from my earliest foodie writings to my current interest in how med tech is bringing change to healthcare and where US health policy is headed.
+This blog reflects that journey from my earliest foodie writings to my current interest in how healthcare tech improves and healthcare policy impacts people’s quality of life .